Treehouse of Horror X: "Desperately Xeeking Xena"

-Life's a Glitch, Then You Die
+"Life's a Glitch, Then You Die"

-On December 31, 1999, Dick Clark is celebrating New Year's Rockin' Eve.
-Homer, the Springfield Nuclear Power Plant's Y2K compliance officer, has neglected to fix all possible problems in the plant's computers.
-This results in a virus being spread across electronic devices all over the world, causing widespread destruction and societal collapse.
-Clark is revealed to be an android who turns to dust at midnight.
-Krusty's malfunctioning pacemaker kills him in front of the family.
-Bart tearfully mourns his hero, but perks up after finding a letter in his pocket, which states that a rocket is being prepared for humanity's "best and brightest", and will carry them to Mars to preserve human civilization.
-When they reach the rocket, Homer fails to bluff his way on board but the guard recognizes Lisa as the ship's designated proofreader.
-Lisa is only able to take one parent with her, and at once chooses Marge.
-Homer and Bart find a second, unguarded rocket and board just before it launches.
-They quickly notice that it is filled with second-rate celebrities such as politician Ross Perot, radio psychologist Dr. Laura, film director Spike Lee, former vice president Dan Quayle, grunge rock singer Courtney Love, skating champion Tonya Harding, civil rights activist Al Sharpton, actor Tom Arnold, MTV VJ Pauly Shore, and comedian/talk show host Rosie O'Donnell.
-This rocket is headed directly for the sun.
-Just as O'Donnell leads the passengers into a rendition of "The Trolley Song" (all while flinging Koosh balls), Homer and Bart decide they cannot bear being with those passengers any longer and eject themselves into space.
+On December 31, 1999, Homer, the Springfield Nuclear Power Plant's Y2K compliance officer, has neglected to fix all possible problems in the plant's computers.
+This results in a computer virus causing widespread destruction and societal collapse.
+The family learns that a rocket is being prepared for humanity's "best and brightest", and will carry them to Mars to preserve human civilization.
+Homer fails to bluff his way on board but the guard recognizes Lisa as the ship's designated proofreader.
+Lisa is only able to take one parent with her, and immediately chooses Marge (and Maggie as she was carrying her).
+Homer and Bart find a second, unguarded rocket.
+They quickly notice that it is filled with second-rate celebrities and headed directly for the sun.
+Homer and Bart cannot bear being with these passengers and eject themselves into space.